ODE-Constrained Generative Modeling of Cardiac Dynamics for 12-Lead ECG Synthesis

 \subsection{\methodName{} Discriminator}

 The discriminator in the \methodName{} framework retains the architecture and optimization strategy typical of WaveGAN.
-Its primary role is to differentiate between authentic 12-lead ECG heartbeats derived from patients and those synthetically generated by the model.
-To accomplish this, the discriminator is designed to maximize the Wasserstein distance, thereby enhancing its ability to identify discrepancies between real and synthetic samples.
+Its primary role is to differentiate between authentic 12-lead ECG heartbeats derived from real patients and those synthetically generated by the model.
+To accomplish this, the discriminator is designed to maximize the Wasserstein distance, thereby enhancing its ability to identify discrepancies between the distributions of real and synthetic samples.